tmorg46/stata_sendtoslack/README.md

 Feel free to email with any questions
 */

-* For more information on creating a url, run the following commands: ssc install sendtoslack help sendtoslack
+For more information on creating a url, run the following commands: ssc install sendtoslack help sendtoslack

-* This is an example of how to use sendtoslack in a do file capture program drop sendtoslack sts_Send sts_Saveurl run "V:\FHSS-JoePriceResearch\RA_work_folders\master\sendtoslack\sendtoslack.ado"
+This is an example of how to use sendtoslack in a do file capture program drop sendtoslack sts_Send sts_Saveurl run "the path to the .ado file"

 sleep 3000
-sendtoslack, url(jared) message("Someone ran the readme.do file in the sendtoslack folder")
+sendtoslack, url("your url") message("Someone ran the readme.do file in the sendtoslack folder")

-* After creating your custom url, you can add a custom name to the sendtoslack.ado file.
-You can add a custom name in at around line 50 in this ado file doedit "V:\FHSS-JoePriceResearch\RA_work_folders\master\sendtoslack\sendtoslack.ado"
+After creating your custom url, you can add a custom name to the sendtoslack.ado file.
+You can add a custom name in at around line 50 in the .ado file

-* After you've added a custom name, you have to redefine the sendtoslack program, or the sendtoslack command won't recognize your custom name.
-Redefine the program by running the following lines.
-To enable notifications within a do file, just add the following two lines at the top of the do file. capture program drop sendtoslack sts_Send sts_Saveurl run "V:\FHSS-JoePriceResearch\RA_work_folders\master\sendtoslack\sendtoslack.ado"

-* Now you can send yourself notifications while a do file is running.
+Now you can send yourself notifications while a do file is running.

-* To receive a notification when the do file finishes or breaks, use the following file.
-Just change the macro sendtoslack_url to your custom name and the macro file_to_run the the directory of the file for which you want to receive notifications.
-Then instead of running your do file, run the following file. doedit "V:\FHSS-JoePriceResearch\RA_work_folders\master\sendtoslack\run_code_file.do"
+To receive a notification when the do file finishes or breaks, use the sendtoslack file.
+Just change the macros.
+Then instead of running your do file, run that file.